jacebrowning/verchew/docs/cli/options.md

 $ verchew --init
 ```

+Update the generated file to match your project's system dependencies, including an optional `message` where helpful.

 # Custom Version Arguments

 If one of your system dependencies using an argument other than `--version` to display its version information, this can be changed in the configuration file using the `cli_version_arg` setting: